Garrett-R16/Elevate/README.md

 ## Testing

 I have yet to test the physical system altogether, but I hope to do so as soon as I get the PCB up and running.
 However, I have successfully simulated the PID controller using Simulink.
+I briefly go over this simulation at the end of the video discussed above.